 - NEP includes a three-language policy, wherein all students will learn three languages in their school, with at least two of the three languages to be native to India.

-- English is the second most spoken language in India and spoken nearly all over the world.
-But then this language not native to India, and may not be introduced till Middle School.
+- English is the second most spoken language in India and is spoken nearly all over the world.
+But then this language is not native to India, and may not be introduced till Middle School.
 Schools will learn English as a language only from Grade-6 are bound to be at a serious disadvantage vis-à-vis their peers within and outside the country who learn this language from their formative years.
 Another result will be that chances of learning foreign languages in school, such as French, German, Japanese, etc., will be bleak.